GigawattDigital/securesilo/README.md

 ## How secure is securesilo?

 securesilo uses end-to-end encryption to ensure that your data is secure at all times.
-All promt data is encrypted on the client device before it is sent to the server, all responses are encrypted on the server before being sent back to the user's device, and all data stored on the server is encrypted at rest.
+All prompt data is encrypted on the client device before it is sent to the server, all responses are encrypted on the server before being sent back to the user's device, and all data stored on the server is encrypted at rest.